 Inspection of Cargo, Cargo Securement Devices and Systems

 Cargo that is improperly loaded can become unbalanced during transit, shifting the weight in the trailer.
 This shift can initiate a disastrous rollover or jackknife accident.
 A load that is improperly secured or sealed could also cause the trailer to become unbalanced, or the cargo could fall of the flatbed or out of the trailer, an event likely to cause a multi-vehicle accident on the highway.
 The driver or other trucking company personnel might be personally loading and securing the cargo, or the shipper might load and seal the cargo.
 Ultimately, the motor carrier is responsible to ensure proper loading and securement under FMCSA regulations.
 The driver does not have to personally load, block, brace and tie down the cargo, but drivers should be familiar with the methods and procedures for securing cargo in case they have to adjust the cargo or load securing devices in transit.
-One of our truck accident attorney for lack of inspection or maintenance is here to help you win your case.
+One of our truck accident attorneys for lack of inspection or maintenance is here to help you win your case.

 Inspection of Other Tractor-Trailer Components